- Home

 Conduction

-Heat transfer through direct physical contact, where faster-moving particles pass energy to slower neighbors.
+Heat transfer through direct physical contact between particles, where faster-moving (hotter) particles collide with and pass kinetic energy to slower-moving (cooler) neighbours.

 Convection